 The saltiness of bacon is a perfect foil and contrast to sweetness.
 The French call this surprising combo sucre et sale, or sweet and salt.
 There are several ways to put the concept to work, and of course it is best with home made bacon.

-Need to know how to make the best melted chocolate?
-Take 8 ounces of chopped semi-sweet chocolate and 1 tablespoon of shortening like Crisco (don't use other oils or butter), and put them in a metal bowl sitting on top of a pot of simmering water so only steam contacts the bottom of the bowl.
+- Chop the semi-sweet chocolate (or use chips) and put it and the shortening in a double boiler: That's just a metal bowl sitting on top of a pot of simmering water so only steam contacts the bottom of the bowl.
 Stir constantly until the chocolate is melted and smooth.

 - Dip the bacon in the chocolate or paint it on to coat the bacon, then place it on parchment paper to cool and harden.
 Parchment paper works best because it has non-stick silicone in it.